Aim for the Ace!: Publication

 Aim for the Ace! was written and illustrated by Sumika Yamamoto; its first chapter was published by Shueisha in the Japanese magazine Margaret in January 1973.
 Its serialization finished in 1975, but because of demand from readers, partly brought about by the phenomenal success of the anime in reruns, its publication restarted from 1978 to February 1980.
-Its first tankōbon (collected volume) was released by Shueisha on September 20, 1973, and the eighteenth and the last one was released on June 30, 1980.
+Its first tankōbon (collected volume) was released by Shueisha on September 20, 1973, and the eighteenth and last one was released on June 30, 1980.
 Shueisha reprinted the series from December 31, 1978, to August 25, 1981.

 A five-volume light novel was published by Shueisha under its Cobalt imprint from August 1983 and October 1984.
 The original manga was republished in bunkoban format twice; Chuokoron-Shinsha released it from October 18, 1994, to April 18, 1995, in fourteen volumes, and Shueisha released it between June 18, 2002, and October 18, 2002, in ten volumes.
 The series has been localized in Italy by Panini Comics and published under its Planet Manga line.

 Anime adaptations

 Television series

-The first anime television series based on Aim for the Ace! was produced by Tokyo Movie.
+The first anime television series based on Aim for the Ace! was produced by Tokyo Movie and animated by A-Production.
 It was originally broadcast between October 5, 1973, and March 29, 1974, by Mainichi Broadcasting System (MBS).
 Osamu Dezaki served as the general director of all 26 episodes.
 It was dubbed into French, Spanish and Italian.
 Due to its initial poor ratings in Japan, the series was cancelled with half the original intended number of episodes.
 However, a few years later with high ratings in reruns of the series, a remake was announced.
 The second anime series was also produced by Tokyo Movie and was directed by Minoru Okazaki.
 Titled Aim for the Ace!
 New Version (新・エースをねらえ！, Shin Ēsu o Nerae!), it was broadcast by Nippon Television from October 14, 1978, to March 31, 1979.

 The episodes of the first series were released in two DVD box set by Bandai Visual on May 25, 2001, and August 25, 2001.
 Bandai Visual re-released the series between January 28, 2005, and February 24, 2005, in six DVD compilations.
 On January 20, 2012, Avex published a four-disc DVD box set containing the entire series.
 In France, Manga Distribution released the complete series into a DVD box set in 2006.
 Two DVD box sets containing all 25 episodes of the second series were released by Bandai Visual on March 25, 2002, and June 25, 2002.
 Nippon Columbia published the entire series in a single DVD box set; first on May 23, 2007, and again on January 21, 2009.